cpppythoncode9/SEHH2042-Tutorial-Ex/README.md

 If actions are being found, please proceed that at your own risk

 Note: the program may not 100% correct
-Some of the question may contained add or even version, please be careful for reference
+Some of the question may contained odd or even version, please be careful for reference